ethan-stone/optra/README.md

 - [ ] User management page.
 - [ ] Have documentation, guides, API reference, and examples.
 - [ ] Complete Stripe (or LemonSqueezy, need to check it out) integration with handling of payment fails.
+- [ ] Setup some sort of incident tracker.
+Maybe incident.io.